pentagramswheel/libra/README.md

 2. `String START_COLUMN` - the starting information column of the profiles spreadsheet.
 3. `String END_COLUMN` - the ending information column of the profiles spreadsheet.
 4. `String TAB` - the tab to reference within the profiles spreadsheet.
+5. `String FC_PATTERN` - a pattern for friend codes to strictly follow.
+6. `String PRONOUNS_PATTERN` - a pattern for pronouns to strictly follow.
+7. `String WEAPONS_PATTERN` - a pattern for weapons to strictly follow.

 ----